Construction Oversight on Complex Residential Projects

 What the Owner Sees Cost-Plus + Owner's Rep Lump-Sum + Owner's Rep CMAR (Open Book)

-Actual cost per line item Invoices reviewed after spending Nothing - black box Real-time tracking against budget
+Actual cost per line item Invoices reviewed after spending Black box Real-time tracking against budget

 Change order backup GC provides pricing; rep reviews GC provides pricing; rep reviews Full backup with sub quotes and material costs